SU-IST707-SP26/group-project-team2/admin/WORKLOG.md

 - Share visualizations and PCA results with team for interpretation.
 - Prioritize actionable predictors and clusters for reporting.
 - Integrate findings into CDC-ready summary tables and visual reports.

+## 2026-03-05 - Milestone 4: Baseline Modeling with Random Forest (Quispe)

+**Context:**
+- Built an initial predictive model to classify obesity (BMI ≥ 30) using PCA-transformed health variables from the BRFSS 2024 dataset.
+- Objective was to establish a baseline performance and identify potential modeling challenges such as class imbalance.

+**Solution Implemented:**
+- Loaded cleaned BRFSS 2024 dataset and selected health variables for PCA transformation.
+- Applied previously saved PCA (`pca_health_vars.joblib`) to reduce dimensionality to 5 components.
+- Split data into train/test sets (80/20), stratified by obesity status.
+- Trained a **Random Forest classifier** (`n_estimators=100`, `max_depth=5`) on PCA features.
+- Evaluated performance using confusion matrix, classification report, and ROC-AUC score.

+**Impact:**
+- Model shows **high accuracy (0.90)** but fails to predict the minority obese class due to severe class imbalance.
+- Confusion matrix indicates the classifier predicts **only non-obese individuals**.
+- ROC-AUC is near 0.5, confirming poor discrimination for obesity.
+- Highlighted the need for imbalance correction and potential hyperparameter tuning.

+**Next Steps:**
+- Apply **SMOTE or other oversampling techniques** to address class imbalance.
+- Tune Random Forest hyperparameters (`max_depth`, `n_estimators`, `min_samples_split`) for improved performance.
+- Analyze **PCA component contributions** to map back to original health variables for interpretability.
+- Evaluate additional models (Logistic Regression, Gradient Boosting/XGBoost) for comparative performance.
+- Integrate baseline modeling results into milestone report and project checkpoint documentation.